 I’m still a beginner with the Motorola APX product-line; but, I’m learning more and more as each day passes.

-I like being in the presence of other Motorola APX transceiver owners; because, they are really smart, and they have so much knowledge and experiences of programming and using the Motorola APX transceivers for their work and their social HAM activities.
+I like being in the presence of other Motorola transceiver owners; because, they are really smart, and they have so much knowledge and experiences of programming and using the Motorola transceivers for their work and their social HAM activities.
 They are small in numbers when compared to the entire HAM population; and, I, as a newbie to this new group of Motorola operators, enjoy learning from them and soaking up their information and experiences.

 This BLOG is about my journey in achieving my goal of acquiring the Motorola APX 8000HXE…learn about it and live it.